 Offering WooCommerce coupons to your customers always comes with win-win situations - customers are more willing to buy so your sales grow.
-Wondering how to set up coupons feature in the WooCommerce platform?
+Wondering how to enable and set up the coupons feature in the WooCommerce platform?
 Read on to learn the entire process.

 How to enable WooCommerce Coupons?

 The activation process is as easy as a pie.
-Just go to WooCommerce in the left-hand WordPress menu, click Settings and then select Checkout tab.
-Now you need to enable coupons by ticking the checkbox.
+Just go to WooCommerce in the left-hand WordPress menu, click Settings.
+In the General settings enable Coupons.
+Now you need to enable WooCommerce coupons by ticking the checkbox.

 Adding WooCommerce Coupons

 Right after activating coupons, you can add your first coupon.
-You can simply do this by choosing WooCommerce → Coupons and then clicking on Add coupon button.
+You can simply do this by choosing Marketing → Coupons and then clicking on Add coupon button.

 Now it's time to add a new coupon.